Juanita Nepomuceno

-Juanita Lumanlan "Saning" Nepomuceno (born Juanita Cuyugan Lumanlan; August 21, 1914 – August 13, 2000) was a Filipino lawyer and politician who served as governor of Pampanga from 1976 to 1980.
+Juanita Lumanlan Nepomuceno (born Juanita Cuyugan Lumanlan; August 21, 1914 – August 13, 2000), also known colloquially as "Apung Saning", was a Filipino lawyer and politician who served as governor of Pampanga from 1976 to 1980.
 She represented the first district of Pampanga at the House of Representatives of the Philippines from 1961 to 1969.
 She also represented Pampanga at the Regular Batasang Pambansa from 1984 to 1986.

 Early life and education

 Nepomuceno was born on August 21, 1914 in Porac, to Bonifacio Lumanlan and Potenciana Cuyugan.
 She attended Mabalacat Primary School and Porac Elementary School for her elementary education.
 She attended Sacred Heart Academy in Santa Rita for her high school education.
 She studied University of Santo Tomas for pre-law course.
 She later studied law in Philippine Law School.
 In 1939, Nepomuceno passed the bar examinations.

 Political career

-Representative Nepomuceno's official portrait during the 6th Congress.

-Nepomuceno has started her career in politics as representative in Pampanga's first district after succeeded her husband.
+Nepomuceno started her career in politics as representative in Pampanga's first district after succeeding her husband.

-During Marcos era, Nepomuceno became governor of Pampanga from 1976 to 1980.
+During the Marcos era, Nepomuceno became governor of Pampanga from 1976 to 1980.

-In 1984, Nepomuceno became a member of the Batasang Pambansa along with Aber Canlas, Rafael Lazatin and Emigdio Lingad.
+In 1984, Nepomuceno became a member of the Regular Batasang Pambansa along with Aber Canlas, Rafael Lazatin and Emigdio Lingad.